 A loaf of bread a day

 During the very few first years, bread was transported from Romania to Moldova.
-Bread that was donated from hotels and restaurants.
+The bread that was donated was leftovers that came from hotels and restaurants.
 But as the need grew, something had to be done on a local level.
-That was the beginning of establishing the bakery and in a bigger scale distribute bread to the poor.
+That was the actual call to establish a bakery so that bread could be distributed in on a bigger scale that was more cost effective.
+It meant more bread to more peoeple.

 PTPI refurbishes the bakery

 Our trip to Glodeni in the summer of 2010 resulted in a fundraising project to help renovate the premises and replace the existing, worn our equipment.
-The renovation included new interior insulation, new surfaces, apart from the floor, new power lines and a new fuse box, new ventilation and a new front door.
-The equipment includes a yeast oven and a bake oven.
+The renovation included new insulation on the interior walls, new surfaces, a part from the floor, new power lines and a new fuse box, new ventilation and a new front door.
+The equipment included a yeast oven and a bake oven.
 We also invested in new work benches.
-The bakery was re-opened in December 2010 and has since then produced bread almost every week.
+The bakery was re-opened in December 2010 and has since then produced bread on a continous basis.
+Today 2023 the bakery feeds about 200 people with bread.

 PTPI has since then, on a monthly basis, financially supported the production of bread.
 The bakery operates on a 50% capacity, much due to logistical factors.
-The bread has to be delivered when it is fresh.
-Distribution is done through neighbors, people attending the Church services but is also delivered to those who can’t come to the Church.
+The bread has to be delivered when it is freshly baked.
+Distribution is done through neighbors, people attending church services, but is also delivered to those who can’t come to the Church.

-The bread is baked every other day to make sure nothing is going to vaste.
+The bread is baked every other day to make sure nothing is vasted.
 On a monthly basis the bakery broduces abour 2 500 loafs of bread.
-In a roader context this means that about 100 households are given bread.
-As far as individuals, it is more difficult to give an exact figure.
-But we estimate tht betweem 700 -100´0 people are given bread each month.

 The bread that satify a double need

 The significance of this bread is difficult to imagine.
-From stories we receive and the people we meet, we know to know that bread not only saturates bodily hunger, but also can satisfy both a physical and spiritual hunger.
+We know from stories we hear from people receiving the bread, stories we receive and the people we meet, that this bread not only meets a physical hunger, but also a spiritual hunger.

-The distribution of bread has softened many hearts for the Gospel, as people have understood that they are not left alone with their worries.
-That there is someone who really cares about them and thir most felt need.
+The distribution of bread has softened many hearts and made them receptable for the Gospel.
+As people have come to understand that they are not left alone with their worriesbut that there is someone who is willing to listen an that really cares about them and their most felt need.
+When visiting people’s homes, each and everyone is prayed for.

-Through this bread they have meet the unconditional love of Jesus through Pastor Igor and his wife.
-An elderly woman says:
+Through this bread they have meet the unconditional love of Jesus through the hands of Pastor Igor and his wife.
+An elderly woman shares her testimony in these words:

 “When I hold this bread in my hands, I no longer feel any hunger.”